FlavioGarridoT/estimating-brazilian-BEER/README.md

 <br>
 <br>

-In this project, I aimed to estimate the brazilian Behavorial Equilibrium Exchange Rate (BEER).
+In this project, I aimed to estimate the brazilian Behavioral Equilibrium Exchange Rate (BEER).

 <br>